Q 1. What is GSTN?

 (k) Provide Analytics and Business Intelligence to tax authorities; and

-Q 4.
-What is the interface system between GSTN and the states/CBEC?
+Q 6.
+What is the interface system between GSTN and the States/CBEC?

-Thus, the frontend shall be provided by GSTN and the backend modules shall be developed by states and Central Government themselves.
-However 24 states (termed as Model 2 states) have asked GSTN to develop their backend modules also.
-The CBEC and rest of the states (Model 1) have decided to develop and host the back-end modules themselves.
+Thus, the frontend (GST Portal services) shall be provided by GSTN and the backend modules shall be developed by states and Central Government themselves.
+However, 27 states (termed as Model-2 states) have asked GSTN to develop their backend modules also.
+The CBEC and rest of the 9 states (Model 1) have decided to develop and host the back-end modules themselves.
+For Model 1 states/ CBEC full data (registration, return, payment etc.) submitted by taxpayers will be shared with them for information and analysis as deemed fit by them.

 Ans.
 The application for Registration will be made Online on GST Portal.

-Some of the key data like PAN, Business Constitution, Aadhaar, CIN/DIN etc. (as applicable) will be validated online against respective agency i.e. CBDT, UID, MCA etc, thereby ensuring minimum documentation.
+Some of the key data like PAN, Business Constitution, Aadhaar, CIN/DIN etc. (as applicable) will be validated by the GST Portal online with the respective agency i.e. CBDT, UID, MCA etc., thereby ensuring minimum need for submission of documentation.

-The application data, supporting scanned documents shall be sent by GSTN to states/ Centre which in turn shall send the query, if any, approval or rejection intimation and digitally signed registration to GSTN for eventual download by the taxpayer.
+The application data along with supporting scanned documents shall be sent by GSTN to states/ Centre, which in turn shall send the query, if any, o r approval or rejection intimation and digitally signed registration to GSTN for eventual download by the taxpayer.

 Ans.
-GSTN has engaged M/S Infosys as a single Managed Service Provider (MSP) for the design, development, deployment of GST system, including all application software, tools and Infrastructure and operate & maintain the same for a period of 5 years from Go-Live.
+GSTN has engaged M/S Infosys as a single Managed Service Provider (MSP) for the design, development and deployment of GST system, including all application software, tools and Infrastructure and for operating & maintaining the system for a period of 5 years from the Go-Live date.

 Ans.
-The GST portal shall be accessible over Internet (by Taxpayers and their CAs/Tax Advocates etc.) and Intranet by Tax Officials etc. The portal shall be one single common portal for all GST related services e.g.‑
+The GST portal (www.gst.gov.in ) is accessible over Internet (by Taxpayers and their CAs/Tax Advocates etc.) and Intranet by Tax Officials etc. The portal is going to be one single common portal for all GST related services e.g.–

 i.
-Tax payer registration (New, surrender, cancelation, etc.);
+Tax payer registration (New, surrender, can celation, amendment etc.);

 ii.
-Invoices upload, auto-drafting of Purchase register of buyer Periodic GST Returns filing;
+Invoice upload, auto-drafting of Purchase register of buyer, GST Returns filing on stipulated dates for each type of return (GSTR [1,2,3,5, 9.etc];

 iii.
-Tax payment including integration with agency banks;
+Tax payment by creation of Challan a n d integration with agency Banks;

 iv.
 ITC and Cash Ledger and Liability Register;